-Table 1: Summary of the Approved Wambo Coal Mine --
+Table 1: Summary of the Approved Wambo Coal Mine

 Component Approved Wambo Coal Mine 1 Life of Mine Until 31 August 2042.
-Open Cut Mining Phase 1 - Open cut mining at a rate of up to 8 Mtpa of ROM coal from the Whybrow, Redbank Creek, Wambo and Whynot Seams until the commencement of Phase 2 of the United Wambo Open Cut Coal Mine Project.
-Phase 2 - ROM coal from the Wambo open cut mine may be received, processed and/or stockpiled onsite.
-No open cut mining may take place during Phase 2.
-Open cut mining operations under current approved Mining Operations Plan (MOP)/Rehabilitation Management Plan (RMP).
+Open Cut Mining Phase 2 - ROM coal from the United Wambo Joint Venture open cut mine may be received, processed and/or stockpiled onsite.
+No open cut mining may take place at Wambo during Phase 2.
 Underground Mining Underground mining of up to 9.75 Mtpa of ROM coal from the Whybrow, Wambo, Woodlands Hill and Arrowfield Seams.
 Subsidence Commitments and Management.
 The subsidence impact performance measures listed in Schedule 2, Conditions B1 and B4 of the Development Consent (DA305-7-2003).
 ROM Coal Production Rate Up to 14.7 Mtpa of ROM coal from the Wambo Mining Complex and United Wambo open cut coal mine.
 Waste Rock Management Waste rock deposited in open cut voids and in waste rock emplacements adjacent open cut operations.
 Coal Washing Coal handling and preparation plant (CHPP) capable of processing approximately 1,800 tonnes per hour (tph).
 Coal Transportation A maximum of 15 Mt of coal transported from the United Wambo Mining Complex in a calendar year.
 A maximum of 8 laden trains may leave site in any 24hr period.
 Coal transportation may be carried out until 31 August 2042.
 CHPP Reject Management Coarse rejects and tailings would be incorporated, encapsulated and/or capped within open cut voids in accordance with existing Wambo management practices.
 Coal rejects may be transferred to the United open cut mine for emplacement during Phase 2.
 Water Supply Make-up water demand to be met from runoff recovered from tailings storage areas, operational areas, dewatering, licensed extraction from Wollombi Brook and Hunter River.
-Mining Tenements Coal Lease (CL) 365, CL374, CL397, Consolidated Coal Lease (CCL) 743, Mining Lease (ML) 1402, ML1572, ML1594, Mining Lease Application (MLA) 557, Authorisation (A) 444, Exploration Licence (EL) 7211.
-Conservation Agreements (CAs) Two CAs have been executed by WCPL and the Chief Executive of the OEH, one for the Remnant Woodland Enhancement Areas (RWEAs) A, B, C, D & D Extension and one for the RWEA Wambo Coal Terminal.
-WCPL has submitted a variation to the CA for the RWEAs A, B, C, D & D Extension to include RWEA E, which offsets the South Wambo Underground Mine Modification (DA 305-7-2003 MOD 12).
+Mining Tenements Coal Lease (CL) 365, CL374, CL397, Consolidated Coal Lease (CCL) 743, Mining Lease (ML) 1402, ML1572, ML1594, ML1806, ML 1873, Authorisation (A) 444, Exploration Licence (EL) 7211.
+Conservation Agreements (CAs) Two CAs have been executed by WCPL and the Chief Executive of the OEH (now BCD), one for the Remnant Woodland Enhancement Areas (RWEAs) A, B, C, D (incl D Extension) and E and one for the RWEA Wambo Coal Terminal.
 Biodiversity Conservation Mine approval under Federal EPBC Act received on 23 November 2004.
 EPBC approval number 2003/1138.
 South Wambo Underground Mine extension approval under Federal EPBC Act received on 30 April 2017.
 EPBC approval number 2016/7636.
 Approval for South Bates Extension under Federal EPBC Act received on 3 December 2019.
 EPBC approval number 2016/7816.

-Note: 1 Development Consent DA305-7-2003 (as modified and including MOD16).
+Note: 1 Development Consent DA305-7-2003 (as modified and including MOD 19).

 Following approval of the United Wambo Joint Venture Project (Modification 16) in August 2019, the Department of Planning, Industry and Environment (DPIE) updated the entirety of the Development Consent (DA 305-7-2003).
-To avoid administrative complications, WCPL has prepared a new iteration of the Biodiversity Management Plan (BMP) (Version 0) and undertaken a full review and update.
+To avoid administrative complications, WCPL prepared a new iteration of the Biodiversity Management Plan (BMP) (Version 0).
 This iteration of the BMP builds upon the content in, and consultation undertaken for, the previous iteration of the BMP.

 This BMP has been prepared to satisfy Condition B75 of DA305-7-2003.
-It also addresses the requirements within the Conservation Agreements prepared under Conditions B72 and B73 of DA305-7-2003, the requirements of the Environment Protection and Biodiversity Conservation (EPBC) Act 1999 approvals (EPBC 2003/1138, EPBC 2016/7636 and EPBC 2016/7816) and incorporates the Biodiversity Offset Strategy (required under Condition B69 of DA305-7-2003).
+It also addresses the requirements within the CAs prepared under Conditions B72 and B73 of DA305-7-2003, the requirements of the Environment Protection and Biodiversity Conservation (EPBC) Act 1999 approvals (EPBC 2003/1138, EPBC 2016/7636 and EPBC 2016/7816) and incorporates the Biodiversity Offset Strategy (required under Condition B69 of DA305-7-2003).